 This policy covers the operations of Kesko companies in all operating countries.
 Kesko’s personnel must comply with the policy.
 Kesko’s divisions and units are responsible for implementing the policy and for ensuring sufficient resources in their operations.
 Kesko’s risk management and corporate security function is responsible for maintaining this policy, which is approved by Kesko’s Board of Directors.

-Approved by Kesko’s Board of Directors on 17 December 2020.
-Enters into force on 1 January 2021.
+Approved by Kesko’s Board of Directors on 28 April 2022.
+Enters into force on 1 May 2022.

-Replaces the risk management policy approved by Kesko’s Board of Directors on 1 February 2017.
+Replaces the risk management policy approved by Kesko’s Board of Directors on 17 December 2020.